 Our Plan – Years One, Two and Three

-Year One: The Percolator Fund will spend 2018 investing in the Boise Brave Friends Blend project by purchasing additional equipment, providing guidance to staff and students while documenting the coffee roasting processes in a way that is accessible to people with intellectual and developmental disabilities.
+Year One: The Percolator Fund spent 2018 investing in the Boise Brave Friends Blend project by purchasing additional equipment, providing guidance to staff and students while documenting the coffee roasting processes in a way that is accessible to people with intellectual and developmental disabilities.
+We all learned that roasting coffee is as much an art as it is a skill.
+We are learning and growing together.
+Thanks to all of our supporters for purchasing our coffee.
+WE ARE SO THANKFUL FOR YOU!

 Year Three: The Percolator Fund will find a home in the Treasure Valley to expand the reach of our coffee venture.
 The goal is to open a training space that will be accessible to youth and adults with disabilities with an interest in coffee.